fqin987/Math_to_latex/README.md

 # Math_to_latex

-This program is written by Frederick Qin, Jarred Allen, Ashkong Aghassi, and Fatuma Omer for CS121 at Harvey Mudd College and uses Attention and Coveragefor **HMER** (HandWritten Mathematical Expression Recognition) and work from **Hongyu Wang** refer to Dr. Jianshu Zhang.
+This program is written by Frederick Qin, Jarred Allen, Ashkon Aghassi, and Fatuma Omer for CS121 at Harvey Mudd College and uses Attention and Coveragefor **HMER** (HandWritten Mathematical Expression Recognition) and work from **Hongyu Wang** refer to Dr. Jianshu Zhang.

 # Requirements